fupengl/react-app-rewired-single-spa/README.md

 Use `single-spa` `systemjs` in your `create-react-app`.

-> It is recommended to use the development mode to ensure stability !!!
+> Quickly adapt cra as a submodule of single-spa !!!

 ## Installation